sinai-dev/OSLDocs/API/SL_EnchantmentRecipe.md

 `Description` (string)
 * Description (displayed when inspecting the <b>applied</b> enchantment).
 Not all Enchantments use this.

+`IsEnchantingGuildRecipe` (boolean)
+* Is this for the New Sirocco Enchanting Guild?
+True if so, false otherwise.

 `IncenseItemID` (int)
 * The Item ID for the Incense required by this recipe.